cscart/docs/en/cscart_addons/addons/advanced_social_buttons/index.rst

 Creating a promotion
 ====================

-    The Advanced Social Buttons add-on allows you to create a new cart promotion in your store.
+    The Social Buttons PRO add-on allows you to create a new cart promotion in your store.
 If users share products in social networks, they can get bonuses for that.

     To create a promotion, follow these quick steps: